 Ambiguous or "Best Case Scenario" Photography

-Another way of cheating people is to take photographs of the product being sold, but in a way that makes them seem way better than they are.
+Another way of cheating people is to take photographs of a product being sold and then present them in a way that makes them seem way better than they are.
 Shady hotels have often used this technique to make the rooms look bigger, by setting up the camera in the corner of the room and using a fisheye lens.

 A photograph can also be taken in a way to hide some of the product's flaws or to make it seem even bigger than it is in real life.
 Food photography can suffer from the "best-case scenario" photography.
 If you have ever ordered a burger from a fast food place, you will know this well.

 The burger on the menu is perfect.
 It's thick, juicy, four inches high, and looks incredible.
 But the burger you receive, while it may have the same ingredients, is a sad interpretation of that image.
 The bun is flat, the burger is a mess, ketchup and mustard are pouring out of the sides.

 This is something we accept as consumers because we know the burger in the photo was assembled by expert designers and food artists, over the course of many hours.
 Whereas your actual burger may have been thrown together in a few seconds to meet your time demands.